-Japanese knotweed is one of the most damaging invasive species in Canada—but many websites are dispensing management advice that could make a bad invasion even worse.
-The best available science shows that digging, mowing, cutting, and/or tarping Japanese knotweed is not effective and can even stimulate massive expansion in this species’ root system.
-In fact, the only effective control method is applying glyphosate weedkiller, and it must be applied during a specific window in late summer.
+Japanese knotweed is one of the most frustrating and damaging invasive species in Canada—but many Canadian websites are dispensing advice that could make a bad invasion even worse.
+The best available science shows that “poking the bear”—digging, mowing, cutting, and/or tarping—is not effective and can cause knotweed’s large underground root system to “roar back” at you, in other words, launch a massive growing spree.
+The best available science shows that the most effective control method is applying glyphosate weedkiller during a specific window in late summer.

 So what do I do if I have Japanese knotweed?